 8. Never Get An Adjustable-Rate Mortgage

 ARMs aren’t right for everyone.
-If you think that you’ll be in your home for a long time and you need a set monthly payment, a fixed loan might be better for you.
+If you think that you’ll be in your home for a long time and you need a set monthly mortgage payment, a fixed-rate mortgage might be better for you.
 However, if you think you’ll pay your loan off early or you aren’t planning on living in your home for many years, an ARM can be a fantastic choice.

-There are a number of commonly believed mortgage myths that can make the mortgage approval process more confusing.
+A number of commonly believed mortgage myths can make the mortgage process more confusing.
 For example, you might have heard that you can’t buy a home if you have debt or less than 20% down.
 However, the truth is that you can buy a home with $0 down in some cases, and you can still qualify for a loan with debt.
-Be sure to do your research before you apply for a loan.

 The Emotion Behind Buying A House